kutysam/kind-nginx-prom/README.md

 We can technically parse the events api to see if there are errors but I'm unsure on what is exactly expected.
 Since we can do a curl to the ingress, that should be suffient.

+For prometheus, we can either let it automatically scrape (which is what i did), or we can configure the configmap to let define the endpoint manually.

 ## Future work

 1. Set specific versions for the pre-requisites.